mozilla/telemetry-onboarding/Contributing.md

 Bonus points if you use `git commit --fixup` in combination with `git rebase -i <commit id/sha>^ --autosquash` to automatically rearrange your fixup commits in the right place.

+##### When to squash commits

+In practice, the process of code review (more on that in the next major section below) may lead you to push several small fixup commits to respond to reviewer comments.
+If these make sense as atomic commits, then by all means the pull request can be merged via the default "Rebase and merge" process that preserves each commit.
+If, however, the overall scope of the pull request is small and a single commit seems like a better logical chunk to include in the repository's history, you may want to squash your changes to a single commit before merging.
+You can either do the squashing yourself and push to the branch before merging into master or you may use GitHub's "Squash and merge" functionality to handle the rebase if that option is enabled for the repository.

 #### Commit message

 There are several guides online that talk about this topic.
 The tl;dr is to keep it informative and succinct.
 First line no more than 50 chars long and eventually a blank line and an extended description.